lionell/labs/refactoring/README.md

 PTR INDX
 ```

-It parses `input` file and writes generated AST to `example.txt`, then it reads this file and show AST to user.
+It parses `input` file and writes generated AST to `example.txt`, then it reads this file and shows AST to user.